 - 1. The blue line at the top of the screen denotes whether you are adding a new article, or editing an existing one. - 2.
 If this is an existing article, it will have an Article ID.
-This is the record number under which the article is stored in the database. - 3.
+This is the record number under which the article is stored in the database.
+This line also contains a link to public area, so you can see the article as a user sees it, and a link to the history, where you can view prior versions. - 3.
 It will also show the date the original article was created in Date Posted, and who created the article - 4.
-The Date Updated field shows the last time the article was updated, and who updated it

-5. Type is has two purposes.
+The Date Updated field shows the last time the article was updated, and who updated it - 5.
+Type is has two purposes.
 It is used to group records for searching and it can also provide a default template for the article.
 It is not compulsory.
 If you want to remove a type you have already included, set the Type back to the first item in the drop-down list ().

 Articles types can be managed in Settings->Lists->Article Type.